akira-nkgw/claims_severity/README.md

 ## Data Source
 I got this data source from Kaggle.<br> https://www.kaggle.com/c/allstate-claims-severity/   <br>
 Each row in this dataset represents an insurance claim.
 You must predict the value for the 'loss' column.
-Variables prefaced with 'cat' are categorical, while those prefaced with 'cont' are continuous.
+Variables prefaced with 'cat' are categorical, while those prefaced with 'cont' are continuous. <br>
+There is no data dictionary for this dataset.

 ## Technology I use
 - Python 3.7.3
 - Pandas
 - scipy
-- statsmodels
 - EDA
   - matplotlib
   - seaborn
+- Modelling
+  - statsmodels - Linear Regression
+  - Scikit Learn - Random Forest Regressor, Gradient Boosting Regressor, Multi-Layer Perception Regressor
+  - skopt - hyperparameter tuning

 ## Data Cleansing - missing value handling